Do Go On - 397 - Aviator Charles Kingsford Smith

 Yep.

-I can't believe you didn't just't just like have that locked and loaded.
+Can't believe you didn't just like have that locked and loaded.

-After doing that for a while, he travelled to the US and got work as a barnstormer.
+After doing that for a while, he traveled to the US and got work as a barn store.

 And if you're not familiar with that term, it was a very popular form of entertainment,